stilljake/serverless-munki/README.md

 ### AWS / Terraform setup

 Log in to your AWS account and create an AWS IAM user with the following permissions: `AWSLambdaFullAccess`, `IAMFullAccess`, `AmazonS3FullAccess`, `CloudFrontFullAccess`.
 Then create an access key for the user and set the access key ID and secret key as environment variables.
 This is so that Terraform can authenticate to the AWS provider.
-Also, if you don't have Terraform installed you should do that now too.
+Also, if you don't have Terraform installed you should do that now.

 ```bash
 brew install terraform@1.0